Open point cloud(s)

 To open point clouds, press File > Open Point Cloud(s) and choose point cloud file(s).

-NUBIGON currently supports E57LAS, LAZ, XYZ, TXT, and PTS files.
+NUBIGON currently supports E57LAS, LAZ, XYZ, TXT, PTS, RCS, and RCP files.

 When opening XYZ, TXT, and PTS files, you will first be prompted to verify the channels in the ASCII file dialogue.
-If necessary, make adjustments and click OK.
+If necessary, make adjustments and press OK.

 Step 2: Configure Octree Generation Settings